Shruti1808/our-first-webpage/README.md

 ## Support and contact details

-_If you have any comments and suggestions, contact me 425-666-888 _
+_If you have any comments and suggestions, contact me 425-666-888_

 ## Technologies Used

-_html
-_
+_Html_

 ### License